Parenting is a team effort

 1. Talk and listen to one another.

 “When we have a situation to deal with, we try not to let things drag on,” says Élisabeth Cloutier, mother of Henri and Clara.
-“Once the kids are asleep, we turn off our phones and discuss the issue.”
-If your busy schedule makes it difficult to find a spare moment, it can be helpful to pencil in this conversation in your agenda.
+“Once the kids are in bed, we turn off our phones and discuss the issue.”
+Having trouble finding time to talk?
+It can be helpful to set some time aside and add it to your calendar.

 2. Agree on what matters most.

 To make sure your child understands what’s expected of them, you and your partner should determine your family’s core rules and values.
 Beyond that, it’s best to trust yourself and your partner.
 That’s what Xavier and Anaïs’s parents did to manage their kids’ screen time.
-“During the lockdown, our kids were using their devices much more often,” says mother Mari-Lou.
 She and her partner agreed that it was important to limit their screen time to certain periods of the day.
+If you can’t come to an agreement, don’t hesitate to read books, consult parenting websites, or seek advice from a specialist, so you can think things through together and come to an agreement.

 4. Accept that your partner does things their own way.